danbaryaakov/bean-runner/README.md

 ### Step run dependencies

-Steps are run when all run dependencies are satisfied.
+Steps are run when all (or one of, depending on the trigger logic) run dependencies are satisfied.
 A run dependency is defined by annotating the field of the previous step with one of the following annotations:
 * `@OnSuccess` - The step runs when the previous step completes successfully.
 * `@OnComplete` - The step runs when the previous step completes, regardless of success or failure.